kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; The Kiln will pull wood from nearby chests to be automatically added to it when its empty.
 ; This option respects the dontProcessFineWood and dontProcessRoundLog settings. autoFuel = true
-; Stops autoFuel (looking for fuel) when there is at leasts this quantity of Coal in nearby chests ; (ignored if set to 0) stopAutoFuelThreshold = 2000
+; Stops autoFuel (looking for fuel) when there is at least this quantity of Coal in nearby chests ; (ignored if set to 0) stopAutoFuelThreshold = 2000
 ; This option prevents the Kiln to pull items from warded areas if it isn't placed inside of it.